 - 1.1 Social work education and training prepares students to become confident and competent social workers.
 Social workers aim to make a difference to the quality of life for users of services, their carers and the communities they live in.
 In order to do this it is essential for social work students to develop knowledge and skills that help them work with a wide range of people.
-Practice learning must therefore be an essential and major component of a student social worker's training.
-This is equally important during the current COVID-19 pandemic and this interim paper shall make some amendments to the requirements in order to mitigate for COVID-19 in as robust a way as possible. - 1.2 The Northern Ireland Framework Specification for the Degree in Social Work (the Framework) determines the practice learning as well as the academic content of the Degree.
+Practice learning must therefore be an essential and major component of a student social worker's training. - 1.2 The Northern Ireland Framework Specification for the Degree in Social Work (the Framework) determines the practice learning as well as the academic content of the Degree.
 It also specifies the value base as an integral part of the knowledge and practice requirements.
 Course providers must develop a curriculum that includes both academic learning and practice learning and fosters the integration of knowledge, skills and values in teaching, learning and assessment.
 The academic learning curriculum must support practice learning.
-During COVID 19 this may be provided in a variety of ways which enable safety and social distancing, such as the use of virtual platforms.